The Life and Martyrdom of Saint Qays al-Ghassani (‘Abd al-Masih)

 13. Known today as the city of ‘Aqabah in Jordan.

-14. That is, the agricultural land in the vicinity of Mount Sinai (al-Tur, “the Mount”).
+14. The agricultural land in the vicinity of Mount Sinai (al-Tur, “the Mount”).

 15. Pharan and Riatho are Christian monastic communities on the Sinai Peninsula.
 These are distinct from Saint Catherine’s in location, but today these are all under the common jurisdiction of the Abbot of Saint Catherine’s, who is usually also the Archbishop of Sinai.